whole-tale/wt-design-docs/mockups/provenance-capture/README.rst

 This is as an alternative to the type of Execution-oriented PROV information we usually try to store with PROV/PROVONE.
 I think this has a lot of value.
 If the archived Tale uses a DataONE dataset, we would likely not archive that data because it's already archived.
 We'd either include it in the package via the ORE or somehow link to it with PROV statements.

+Notes from call with Matt:

+- Tale is kinda congruent with data package

 Questions: